-B12 isn't nicknamed the energy vitamin for nothing.
+B12 hasn't nicknamed the energy vitamin for anything.
 Not getting enough means a lack of red blood cell production, and some of the earliest signs of a deficiency include feeling drugged, confused, and weak.

 Not all symptom are experienced in the same way, and since these can be attributed to other health problems, most people don't think to be tested.

 But if you experience anything like this, including dizziness, impaired thinking, and confusion, it’s best to consult your doctor and ask to be checked for B12 deficiency, along with anything else which might be relevant.